 Since 1986, Mah's work has been shown in numerous group and solo exhibitions in Canada and internationally.
 Her work is represented in collections including the Saskatchewan Arts Board, Winnipeg Art Gallery, MacKenzie Art Gallery (Regina), Municipalité de Nyon (Switzerland), Burlington Art Gallery, Canadian Clay and Glass Gallery, and the Museum of Civilization (Hull).

 In addition to her ceramic work, Mah collaborates with other artists on work in a variety of other media, including film and video, photography, and performance.
-Mah also co-edited Regina's Secret Spaces: Love and Lore of Local Geography (2006, with Lorne Bueg and Anne Campbell).
+Mah co-edited with Lorne Beug and Anne Campbell the book Regina's Secret Spaces: Love and Lore of Local Geography (2006).